-If you let Scrivener update itself automatically, or use the Mac App Store, on occasion you may find that after the application is updated, it refuses to run.
-Common symptoms of this are an icon that look like the generic application icon, sometimes with a "Do Not" badge over it, and potentially your projects might even revert to looking like folders.
+Whether you let Scrivener or Scapple update automatically or you do it manually from within the app or Mac App Store, you may encounter a problem whereby the application refuses to run after being updated.
+Common symptoms of this are an icon that looks like the generic application icon, sometimes with a "Do Not" badge over it, and potentially your projects might even revert to looking like folders.

 This is nothing to panic about.
 Your work, settings, and registration information are all safe.
 It is just the application itself which has become corrupted by the installer.
 Getting everything back up and running is simple to do, but you'll need to follow a different set of instructions depending on who you purchased the application from.